Philae temple complex: Geography

 Philae is mentioned by numerous ancient writers, including Strabo, Diodorus Siculus, Ptolemy, Seneca, and Pliny the Elder.
 It was, as the plural name indicates, the appellation of two small islands situated in latitude 24° north, just above the First Cataract near Aswan (Egyptian Swenet "Trade"; Συήνη).
 Groskurd computes the distance between these islands and Aswan at about 100 km.

 Despite being the smaller island, Philae proper was, from the numerous and picturesque ruins formerly there, the more interesting of the two.
 Before the inundation, it was not more than 380 m long and about 120 m broad.
 It is composed of syenite: its sides are steep and on their summits a lofty wall was built encompassing the isle.
 It was reported too that neither birds flew over it nor fish approached its shores.
-These indeed were the traditions of a remote period; since in the time of the Ptolemaic Kingdom, Philae was so much resorted to, partly by pilgrims to the tomb of Osiris, partly by persons on secular errands, that the priests petitioned Ptolemy VIII Physcon (170–117 BC) to prohibit public functionaries at least from coming there and living at their expense.
+However, since the time of the Ptolemaic Kingdom, Philae was a popular site to visit, partly by pilgrims to the tomb of Osiris, partly by persons on secular errands; so much so that the priests petitioned Ptolemy VIII Physcon (170–117 BC) to prohibit public functionaries from coming there and living at their expense.

 In the nineteenth century, William John Bankes took the Philae obelisk on which this petition was engraved to England.
 When its Egyptian hieroglyphs were compared with those of the Rosetta Stone, it threw great light upon the Egyptian consonantal alphabet.

 The islands of Philae were not, however, merely sacerdotal abodes; they were also the centres of commerce between Meroë and Memphis.
 The rapids of the cataracts were at most seasons not navigable, and the commodities exchanged between Egypt and Nubia were reciprocally landed and re-embarked at Syene and Philae.

 The neighbouring granite quarries also attracted a numerous population of miners and stonemasons.
 For the convenience of this traffic, a gallery or road was formed in the rocks along the east bank of the Nile, portions of which are still extant.

 Philae also was remarkable for the singular effects of light and shade resulting from its position near the Tropic of Cancer.
 As the sun approached its northern limit the shadows from the projecting cornices and moldings of the temples sink lower and lower down the plain surfaces of the walls, until, the sun having reached its highest altitude, the vertical walls are overspread with dark shadows, forming a striking contrast with the fierce light which illuminates all surrounding objects.